fpco/pid1-rs/README.md

 }
 ```

-You can also see various example usages [here.](./examples/) This function is
+You can also see various example usages [here.](./examples/) This
-meant only for Unix systems and is a no-op in Windows.
+function is meant only for Unix systems and the above code is a no-op
+in Windows.

 ## Using pid1 binary